Skip to content

 The Perfect Snack

-We made it for our last big road trip and plan to make more for after school snacks.
-It also makes a great snack for camping, going on a hike, movie night and everything in between!
+We made it for our last big road trip and plan to make more for after-school snacks.
+It also makes a great snack for camping, going on a hike, movie night, and everything in between!
 Kids and adults all love it.

 Reasons to Love Trail Mix

 1. Inexpensive.
 Makes a big batch with 8 servings!
-Way more cost effective than pre-made.
+Way more cost-effective than pre-made.

 2. Quick.
 Only 5 quick minutes to combine all of the ingredients together.
-SO easy.
+So easy.

 3. Perfect for kids.
 Such an easy recipe for kids to make with you.
 My kids LOVE trail mix!

 4. Customizable.
-Add your favorite mix-in’s and create your own personal recipe.
+Add your favorite mix-ins and create your own personal recipe.

 5. On-the-go.
-The perfect grab and go snack for lunch boxes, after school, road trips and more.
+The perfect grab-and-go snack for lunch boxes, after school, road trips, and more.

 Ingredients

-I like to add something crunchy, sweet and salty to mine, but we usually just add whatever is in our cupboards.
+I like to add something crunchy, sweet, and salty to mine, but we usually just add whatever is in our cupboards.
 These are definitely our favorite ingredients to add though.

-• Nuts: I like to use a mix of cashews, peanuts and almonds.
-Feel free to use your favorite nuts of choice like walnuts, pistachios, hazelnuts or macadamia nuts.
+• Nuts: I like to use a mix of cashews, peanuts, and almonds.
+Feel free to use your favorite nuts of choice like walnuts, pistachios, hazelnuts, or macadamia nuts.

 • M&M’s: Isn’t the small bite of chocolate candy always the best part of any snack mix?
 I happen to believe so!
-You could always sub with chocolate chips, peanut butter chips or white chocolate chips if you’d like.
+You could always sub with chocolate chips, peanut butter chips, or white chocolate chips if you’d like.

 Other Mix-In Ideas

-• Candied nuts or pecans
+• Nuts: Candied nuts or pecans are always a traditional add-in.

-Trail mix in glass bowl.
+Up close photo of trail mix in a glass bowl.

 How to Make Homemade Trail Mix

-2. Place in a large bowl.
+2. Combine.
+Place in a large bowl.
+Toss until mixed together.

 Mini Snack Bags